 To gauge how well we are doing at encouraging our child’s autonomy and development as they grow up, we must look at our parenting.
 Parents are getting a bad rep these days.
 First helicopter parents, then lawnmower parents, and now free-range parents!
 But those aren’t you, right?!

 Let's find out...

-We’ve all heard the term “helicopter parent”, but what does it mean and what effect is it having on our children?
+We’ve all heard the term “helicopter parent”, but what does it mean and how is it affecting our children?

 We don’t want our child to be unhappy, so just like we did when they were little, we attempt to protect them from the blows that come their way and cushion them from every fall.
 We hover over them, ready to swoop in and save them from any difficulties they may face.
 This prevents students from being able to deal with loss, failure, and disappointment – situations we are all bound to face in life.
 We also prevent them from developing conflict-management skills by stepping in and “protecting” them, thus limiting their ability to resolve difficulties amongst peers and authority figures.
 We also want to offer our student all available opportunities, so sometimes we do more for them than we should.

 This can lead to students lacking a healthy work ethic, as well as the ability to perform basic life skills that are required in today’s workforce.
 When we deprive students of the opportunity to learn valuable life lessons through natural consequences and task development, we limit their emotional intelligence.
 So how can we equip students to solve problems, make mistakes, learn from them, and try again?
 We allow them to do these things on their own, naturally building self-assurance, competence, autonomy, and self-value.

 “Lawnmower parents go to whatever lengths necessary to prevent their child from having to face adversity, struggle, or failure.
 Instead of preparing children for challenges, they mow obstacles down so kids won’t experience them in the first place.” – Anonymous Teacher